Rules to follow in your exam

 c.
 Where a candidate has been permitted by the chief supervisor to leave an examination room due to illness, the candidate is accompanied to the Student Health Service by a supervisor.

-- Examination candidates may only bring authorised materials into the examination room.
-If a supervisor finds, during the examination, that you have unauthorised material, in whatever form, in the vicinity of your desk or on your person, whether in the examination room or the toilets or en route to/from the toilets, the matter will be reported to the Head of School and disciplinary action will normally be taken against you.
+7. Examination candidates may only bring authorised materials into the examination room.
+If a supervisor finds, during the examination, that you have unauthorised material, in whatever form, in the vicinity of your desk or on your person, whether in the examination room or the toilets or en route to / from the toilets, the matter will be reported to the head of school and disciplinary action will normally be taken against you.
 This action may result in your being deprived of any credit for this examination or even, in some cases, for the whole unit.
 This will apply regardless of whether the material has been used at the time it is found.

 Therefore, any candidate who has brought any unauthorised material whatsoever into the examination room should declare it to the supervisor immediately.
 Candidates who are uncertain whether any material is authorised should ask the supervisor for clarification.

-- Candidates must not remove pages from answer books or the answer books from the examination room, such action may be treated under the Discipline Statute 17.
+8. Candidates must not remove pages from answer books or the answer books from the examination room.
+Such action may be treated under the Statute 17 - Discipline.

-- Smoking and, unless authorised, eating is not permitted in any examination venue.
+9. Smoking and eating is not permitted in any examination venue.

-- Any candidate who commits any breach of these rules or is guilty of any misconduct in relation to the examination will be subject to action under Statute 17-Discipline.
+14. Any candidate who commits any breach of these rules or is guilty of any misconduct in relation to the examination will be subject to action under Statute 17 - Discipline.